Specialty Camps Incubator

 Ramah Sports Academy will be a high-level sports specialty overnight camp in the Northeast, emphasizing skill development, within a caring summer community infused with the traditions and values of Judaism.
 The vision behind RSA is the creation of a sports camp run by elite coaches and counselors, designed to enhance skills, encourage teamwork and sportsmanship, and instill confidence in every aspect of our campers’ lives.
 The program will go beyond sports instruction to instill a deeper love for Judaism, Hebrew language, and the land and people of Israel, while challenging campers to grow intellectually, athletically, and spiritually.

-Sababa Surf Camp Is a Residential Summer Camp for fifth through twelfth grade girls and boys.
+Sababa Beachaway is a Residential Summer Camp for fifth through twelfth grade girls and boys.
 Located in beautiful Virginia Beach.
 Sababa immerses campers in the magic and majesty of the beach, adds the right amount of Jewish spiritual practice, and provides a non-competitive yet challenging camp experience!
 Our two-week sessions invite campers to escape the “Race to Nowhere” in order to focus on life at the beach.
 Weather on a surfboard, in a sailboat, behind a camera, or under the sea, Sababa campers learn thrilling new skills, build lifelong relationships, grow a stronger sense of self, and stoke an innate spiritual flame.

 URJ 6 Points Creative Arts Academy